siavava/portfolio/content/projects/web/discite.md

   - "Node"
   - "MongoDB"
   - "Python"
+summary: |-
-summary: "Discite turns idle screen time into learning — a short-form video app that teaches computer science fundamentals through bite-sized, swipeable clips, spanning a SwiftUI client, an Express API, an ML clipping pipeline, and a vector recommendation engine."
+  Discite turns idle screen time into learning — a short-form video app that teaches computer science fundamentals through bite-sized, swipeable clips, spanning a SwiftUI client, an Express API, an ML clipping pipeline, and a vector recommendation engine.
 ---

 **Discite** turns idle screen time into learning: a short-form video app that